hindman/optopus/README.md

 The Optopus help text is cleaner, easier to read, and more aesthetic.
-Those gains mostly come from a couple of alternative techniques that Optopus supports but does not require: first, the ability to easily summarize groups of options symbolically in the usage text (as `[options]` in this example, which was done in the last `p.config()` call above); and second, the separation of option help from an alias listing.
+Those gains mostly come from a couple of alternative techniques that Optopus supports but does not require: first, the ability to flexibly summarize groups of options symbolically in the usage text (as `[options]` in this example, which was done in the last `p.config()` call above); and second, the separation of option help from an alias listing.

 ```
 Usage: